Ann Li

 Despite the prevalence of welding in construction, manufacturing, and creative arts, training novice welders is a time-intensive and challenging process.

 To explore these challenges, a series of co-design workshops were conducted with a youth program in welding and fabrication.
-Opportunities for mixed reality, sensing, and tinyML processes to augment welding training and practice were identified, leading to the design of an extended reality welding helmet and torch.
+Opportunities for mixed reality, sensing, and tinyML processes to augment welding training and practice were identified, leading to the design and deployment of an extended reality welding helmet and torch.

 Outcomes

+An XR system assists with limitations of traditional welding education.
 By enabling users to encounter real behaviors, forces, sounds, and overall experience of an active weld, we provide a novel in-situ experience with spatial and biometric analysis.

 The designed system allows us to explore other aspects of embodied learning in welding practice, including the analysis of biometric data, performance analysis, and the inclusion of meditation to further augment the educational experience.

-Modified welding helmet and gun
+Modified welding helmet and gun prototype

 We apply machine learning to a lightly-modified off-the-shelf XR and welding setup to enable in-situ welding training, enhancing the embodied learning of welding in three key ways.